-CubeSats may be an attractive prospective for those wishing to perform terahertz observations, due to the high atmospheric attenuation at these frequencies which makes ground-based observing difficult or impossible [6], and due to the often-prohibitive costs of other mission types which are able to observe from above the atmosphere.
-However, CubeSat missions come with their own set of design challenges, which particularly includes requirements for low weight and small form factor [2].
-In particular, we would like to advocate for the use of metamaterial lenses as primary observing apertures in such systems, due to a number of advantages which help ameliorate CubeSats' particular challenges.
+CubeSats are an attractive prospective for those wishing to perform terahertz observations in space, due to the high atmospheric attenuation at these frequencies which makes ground-based observing difficult or impossible [7], and due to the prohibitively high costs of larger satellites.
+However, CubeSat missions come with their own set of design challenges, which particularly includes the requirements for low weight and small form factor [3].
+As a partial solution to this, using metamaterial lenses as primary observing apertures in such systems can help ameliorate some of these challenges.

-Metamaterials, which involve the structured embedding of metal elements within dielectric substrates, and metamaterial lenses in particular, have recently seen much advancement and development into the millimeter wavelength regime [3], [4].
-The lenses which have been created so far are both thin and lightweight compared to a conventional lens of equivalent f-number, freeing up weight budget and making it easier to place and stow the lens, if a deployable design is
+Metamaterials, which often involve the structured embedding of metal elements within dielectric substrates, and metamaterial lenses in particular, have recently seen much advancement and development into the millimeter wavelength regime [4], [5].
+The lenses which have been created so far are both thin and lightweight compared to a conventional lens of equivalent f-number, freeing up weight budget and making it easier to place and stow the lens, if a deployable design

-Submitted for review 25 June 2019.
+Submitted for review 28 February 2021.